-2 2015
+2 015

-Student loans receivable Less: Allowance for doubtful loans \$ 274 (76)
+Student loans receivable \$ 274

+Less: Allowance for doubtful loans (76)

-\$
+\$ 198

 The outstanding loans were granted as part of the Federal National Direct Student Loan and Nursing Loan programs.
 The allowance is equal to the total outstanding loans at year-end multiplied by the current year COHORT default rate.
-The COHORT default rate for each college is calculated individually for borrowers who entered repayment during fiscal years 2012, 2013 and 2014 as follows: (Total number of such borrowers with loans in default at fiscal year-end 2013, 2014 and 2015, i.e. a year later, respectively) divided by (Total number of such borrowers who entered repayment during fiscal years 2012, 2013, 2014 and 2015, i.e. a year later, respectively) divided by (Total number of such borrowers who entered repayment during fiscal years 2012, 2013, 2014, respectively).
+The COHORT default rate for each college is calculated individually for borrowers who entered repayment during fiscal years 2012, 2013 and 2014 as follows: (Total number of such borrowers with loans in default at fiscal year-end 2013, 2014 and 2015, i.e. a year later, respectively) divided by (Total number of such borrowers who entered repayment during fiscal years 2012, 2013 and 2014, respectively).